The best local moving companies in Vermont

 Cost of living: Vermont vs. Rhode Island

-- Make sure to plan for a bigger monthly mortgage payment—home prices in Rhode Island are roughly 20% higher than in Vermont.
+- Get ready for a bigger monthly payment.
+Home prices in Rhode Island are usually around 20% higher than what you’ll find in Vermont.

-- Here’s some great news: average incomes are about 10% higher in Rhode Island compared to Vermont.
-That means you’ll likely have more to save or invest each month.
+- Exciting news here, the average income is about 10% higher in Rhode Island than in Vermont, so you should have more to save or invest each month.

 - Living in Rhode Island costs about 12% less than in Vermont.
 This lower cost of living can mean great savings, but you’ll still want to plan your move carefully.

-- Sales taxes are 17% higher in Rhode Island compared to Vermont.
-You'll probably spend more on everyday taxable items such as clothing, electronics, dining out, and household goods.
+- Sales taxes are 17% higher in Rhode Island than in Vermont, meaning you’ll spend more on everyday essentials like clothes, electronics, dining out, and household goods.

 How life is different in Rhode Island vs. Vermont

-- In Rhode Island, you’ll get about 35 inches of snow each year, far less than the 86 inches you’d see in Vermont.
-That means moving to Rhode Island will bring milder winters with less shoveling, less upkeep, and fewer weather headaches, making life in the colder months a whole lot easier.
+- In Rhode Island, you’ll get about 35 inches of snow each year, far less than Vermont.
+That means moving to Rhode Island will bring milder winters with less shoveling and fewer weather headaches.

 Comparing the pros of Vermont vs. Rhode Island